00a1/osumapper_reproduce_pytorch/README.md

 - [ ] more models
 - [ ] time to train est
 - [ ] reverse cross-compatibility between tensorflow and Pytorch models

+## Why fix

+It's newer, faster and easier to modify